 Listing: Ultra-prominent peak

 From the top of the mountain, one can enjoy fantastic views over the other mountains and the twin lakes”.
-There is a crater lake near the summit and the vegetation is usually drier than in other areas of the volcanoes national park, with the giant heather thriving on the volcano’s slopes.
+There is a crater lake near the summit, and the vegetation is usually drier than in other areas of the Volcanoes National Park, with the giant heather thriving on the volcano’s slopes.

 book a safari